 Your Responsibility Code

 Protect yourself, protect others.
-With common sense and the seven points of Your Responsibility Code, you can have a safer day on the slopes.
+With common sense and the ten points of Your Responsibility Code, you can have a safer day on the slopes.
 The National Ski Areas Association (NSAA) believes education, helmet use, respect and common sense are very important when cruising down the mountain.
 NSAA developed Your Responsibility Code to help skiers and boarders be aware that there are elements of risk in snowsports that common sense and personal awareness can help reduce.

-SEVEN POINTS TO YOUR RESPONSIBILITY CODE
+TEN POINTS TO YOUR RESPONSIBILITY CODE

-- Always stay in control, and be able to stop or avoid other people or objects.
+- Always stay in control.
+You must be able to stop or avoid people or object.

-- People ahead of you have the right of way.
-It is your responsibility to avoid them.
+- People ahead or downhill of you have the right-of-way.
+You must avoid them.

-- Always use devices to help prevent runaway equipment.
+- You must prevent runaway equipment.

-- Observe all posted signs and warnings.
-Keep off closed trails and out of closed areas.
+- Keep off closed trails and out of closed areas.

 - You must know how and be able to load, ride and unload lifts safely.
 If you need assistance, ask the lift attendant.